 In the fall of 1968 the Annenberg School introduced a Ph.D. program in Communication.
 In the mid 1970's the University of Pennsylvania introduced an undergraduate major in Communication through its College of Arts and Sciences, selecting the Annenberg School to design, staff, and administer all aspects of the major’s curricular and co-curricular structure.
 Under the leadership of Dean Kathleen Hall Jamieson (1989-2003) the Annenbergs established the school’s core and supporting endowments, providing the financial resources necessary to secure the School’s long-term stability, and the Annenberg faculty made several significant revisions to the graduate program, including suspending the Masters of Communication program and moving to the direct admission of students into the Ph.D. program.

 Dean Michael X. Delli Carpini, right, meeting with a student.

-Today the Annenberg School remains committed to both its interdisciplinary and disciplinary roots and maintains its reputation as the premier Communication program for research, teaching, and service in the world.
+The Annenberg School remains committed to both its interdisciplinary and disciplinary roots and maintains its reputation as the premier Communication program for research, teaching, and service in the world.